1936 United States men's Olympic basketball team: Olympic trials

 As was the custom at the time, the Olympic trials consisted of a tournament between top teams from the AAU, the YMCA and the National Collegiate Athletic Association.
 One notably absent team from the tournament was the 1935–36 Long Island Blackbirds, who had just completed a 25–0 season behind stars Jules Bender, Ben Kramer and Art Hillhouse.
-The largely Jewish Blackbirds team boycotted the trials due to the games being held in Berlin, during the Nazi reign of Adolf Hitler.
+The largely Jewish Blackbirds team boycotted the trials due to the games being held in Berlin amidst rising antisemitism in Germany.
 LIU president Tristram Walker Metcalfe stated: "Our conviction that the United States should not participate in the Olympic Games since they are being held in Germany has not been altered by the fact that our basketball team is now recognized generally as a possible Olympic representative.
 Such participation would be indirect, if not direct, contribution of the raising of funds to finance such participation."

 Since basketball first became an Olympic medal sport in 1936, a new and national playoff system was developed for the US basketball team selection.
-The amateur ruling bodies devised a 10 regional district playoff system for college and university entrants, which later evolved into the March Madness of the NCAA's Final Four.
-Joining the AAU's two top teams -- the Universal Pictures Universals (Hollywood/Los Angeles, California) and the McPherson Globe Refiners team (McPherson, Kansas) --in Madison Square Garden, were the five colleges advancing from the district playoffs:
+The ruling bodies devised a 10 regional district playoff system for college and university entrants, which later evolved into the March Madness of the NCAA's Final Four.
+Joining the AAU's two top teams – the Universal Pictures Universals (Hollywood/Los Angeles, California) and the McPherson Globe Refiners team (McPherson, Kansas) – in Madison Square Garden, were the five colleges advancing from the district playoffs: